 7.1 Is there an obligation for companies to disclose details of ongoing and/or completed clinical trials?
-If so, what information should be disclosed, and when and how?
+If so, is this obligation set out in the legislation or in a self-regulatory code of practice?
+What information should be disclosed, and when and how?

-Clause 13.1 of the ABPI Code requires companies to disclose details of clinical trials in accordance with the IFPMA/EFPIA/PhRMA/JPMA's Joint Position on the Disclosure of Clinical Trial Information via Clinical Trial Registries and Databases and the Joint Position on the Publication of Clinical Trial Results in the Scientific Literature.
+Prior to the implementation of the Clinical Trials Regulation 536/2014/EU which is currently due to come into operation in 2018, disclosure obligations in the UK are dealt with by the Medicines for Human Use (Clinical Trials) Regulations 2004/1031.
+These Regulations do not contain specific provisions on publication of clinical trial data.
+However, Clause 13.1 of the ABPI Code requires companies to disclose details of clinical trials in accordance with the IFPMA/EFPIA/PhRMA/JPMA's Joint Position on the Disclosure of Clinical Trial Information via Clinical Trial Registries and Databases and the Joint Position on the Publication of Clinical Trial Results in the Scientific Literature.
 These guidelines include a requirement that current and future trials are registered within 21 days of enrolling the first patient, and that results are published within one year of marketing authorisation or one year from completion for marketed products.
 Companies should include information as to where details of their clinical trials can be found on the home page of their website.
+In addition, companies must publish summary details and results of non-interventional studies in the same way as for clinical trials.